SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Sakana Japanese Sushi Bar & Grill 605 Post St., 2 blks. from Union Square.
 Diners enter this small Japanese restaurant through split curtains into a one-room interior, where a sushi bar chef whips up delicacies upon request.
 Spicy tuna roll with jalapeno and sashimi are both reputedly excellent.
 On the regular menu you’ll find fried squid legs, fried chicken, beef teriyaki, chcken katsu, shrimp tempura, and udon noodle soups.
 Expect fresh ingredients and good value.

 Sanraku 704 Sutter St./Taylor St.,3 blks. from Union Square.
-Service is delightfully welcoming in this tiny Japanese restaurant.
-Choose freshly made delicacies from the small sushi bar, or better yet order it combined with a teriyaki, tempura, or donburi entree.
+Service is delightfully welcoming in this small Japanese restaurant.
+Choose freshly made delicacies from the small sushi bar (the spider roll is particularly lovely), or better yet order it combined with a teriyaki, tempura, or donburi entree.
 Shrimp tempura consists of a generous portion of perfectly deep-fried shrimp and assorted vegetables.
 Dinners come with tea, green salad, soup, rice, and fresh fruit dessert.

 Scala’s Bistro 432 Powell St./Sutter St., 1 blk. from Union Square, in Sir Francis Drake Hotel.
 San Francisco tourists are the luckiest in the world.
 They can step out of their hotel into a restaurant like this.
 Diners in the main room sit under a dramatic 25-foot-high ceiling featuring its original ornate tin work.
 When the elegant dining room is full, seating in the bar is an alternative; an elegant cocktail helps dim any disappointment, and it is possible to dine there as well.
 The reliable menu of rustic Italian dishes changes regularly.
 Starters might include a tasty bruschetta topped with wild mushrooms and arugula, or a crab cake with blood orange aioli.
 Sharing a primi dish—perhaps the specialty delicate pesto-ricotta-filled ravioli topped with lemon cream sauce—and a secondi—long-cooked short ribs Bourguignonne with celery-root mash is superb—is a good way to go.
 Diner’s usually have room for dessert because mini versions are available, including a Bostini cream pie made with orange chiffon cake topped with creamy vanilla custard and then drizzled with warm chocolate glaze.